seraogianluca/RoomBooking/docs/Tutorial.md

 * Many-to-one
 * Many-to-many

-Each of these relations can be mapped as bidirectional and bidirectional association.
+Each of these relations can be mapped as unidirectional and bidirectional association.
 This means that you can model them as an attribute on only one of the associated entities or both.
 The bidirectional association mapping is the most common way to model this relationship with JPA and Hibernate.

-The annotations for map the different kind of relation are self explaining: `@OneToMany`, `@ManyToOne`, `@ManyToMany`.
+The annotations to map the different kind of relation are self explaining: `@OneToMany`, `@ManyToOne`, `@ManyToMany`.

 Hibernate manage these relations creating a join table on the database.
 On the `one-to-many` and `many-to-one` relations this behaviour can be avoided specifying on an attribute the `@JoinColumn` annotation, this means that the relation will be mapped on an attribute as foreign key instead of a join table.
 On the `many-to-many` this behaviour can't be avoided but the join table can be managed through the `@JoinTable` annotation.

-In the following the `one-to-many` and the `many-to-many` will be explained in more details.
+In the following the relations will be explained in more details.

-## 2. One-to-many relation
+## 2. Bidirectional One-to-many relation

-One to many means that one row in a table is mapped to multiple rows in another table.
+One to many means that one row in a table is mapped to multiple rows in the related one.

-Let's consider the relation between `teacher` and `classroom_booking` entity.
+Let's consider the following relation between `teacher` and `classroom_booking`:

-**Entity Relationship Diagram**

 ![one_to_many](/schemas/task1/one_to_many.png)

-In such case, **one teacher can have many reservations of classrooms (classroom_booking)**, so here we have a *one-to-many* mapping.
+In such case, **one teacher can have many reservations of classrooms (classroom_booking)**, this means that there is a `one-to-many` relation between `teacher` and `classroom_booking`.

-The way this works at the database level is we have *TEACHER_ID* as a primary key in the *teacher* table and also a *TEACHER_ID* as a foreign key in *classroom_booking*.
+The way this works at the database level is that *TEACHER_ID* as a primary key in the *teacher* table and a foreign key in *classroom_booking* table.

-In this side the attribute that models the association is *teacher*, and the relationship annotation between the join tables is `@OneToMany`.

-Let's map the *Teacher* class to the Collection *ClassroomBooking* it a way that reflects the relationship in the database:
+Every bidirectional association has parent and a child side.
+The parent side is the one in which the assciation is defined and the child is the one who refers to it.
+In this example the teacher entity is the child side and the relation is mapped on the `teacher` field of the `classom_booking` class.

+The code below shows the mapping on the teacher side:

 **Teacher.java**